Ally-Wardell/bios611-project1/README.md

 Command to run docker image (RStudio):

-`docker run -v <insert path to project folder>:/home/rstudio/project -e -PASSWORD=<insert unique password> --rm -p 8787:8787 bios611_project`
+`docker run -v <insert path to project folder>:/home/rstudio/project -e -PASSWORD=<insert unique password> --rm -p 8080:8080 -p 8787:8787 bios611_project`

 Example:

-`docker run -v <insert path to project folder>:/home/rstudio/project -e -PASSWORD=<insert unique password> --rm -p 8787:8787 bios611_project`
+`docker run -v /Users/allywardell/bios611/home/rstudio/project -e -PASSWORD=canyon --rm -p 8080:8080 -p 8787:8787 bios611_project`

 # How do I construct the project write-up?

 # How do I construct the Rshiny app?

+To construct the Rshiny app, use the `docker run ...` instructions above, then, in the Rstudio terminal, run the following code:
+`Rscript ~/project/shiny_app/app/app.R`

+The Rshiny app can then be viewed at localhost:8080 in your web browser.